u224/ts-metadata/README.md

   propertyKey?: string,
   descriptorOrIndex?: PropertyDescriptor | number,
 ) {
-  // To get the type of a given target we can
+  // To get the type of a given target we should
   // pass decorator parameters as arguments of
   // the function `getDecoratorTargetType`. const type = getDecoratorTargetType(